CaliFlowers/Califlowers/README.md

 I speak fluent English, and Tagalog; Espanol de buena calidad, ein bisschen Deutsch

 I love trivia, musicals, and all just being free-spirited in general.
 I like to learn new things.
-I'm nt the quickest at picking up new things; but I'm willing to persevere until I master something.
+I'm not the quickest at picking up new things; but I'm willing to persevere until I master something.

 <!--
 **CaliFlowers/Califlowers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.